keefmarshall/BLImageDataLoader/README.md

     ruby MongoLoader.rb <path_to_tsv_files>

 ### Metrics:
-- It takes about 6 minutes to run on my core i7 iMac (2009)
+- It takes about 10 minutes to run on my core i7 iMac (2009)
 - it gets slower towards the end because the files are bigger
-- The MongoDB database ends up around 2Gb in size so make sure you have space
+- The MongoDB database ends up around 6Gb in size, so make sure you have space (it was 2Gb before the FLickr image URLs were added)
 - I ended up with 1019206 total items in the collection
 - There are 31183 unique book identifiers